 If there is such a thing as a postmodern Christian, will he or she be bothered by the whole issue of wealth relative to extreme poverty?

 Maybe those two realities can peacefully coexist in the Christian mind.
 I hope not.

-Thank you, Suellen, for helping us understand cognitive dissonance theory and how it should move us toward compassion.
+Thank you, Suellen, for helping us define cognitive dissonance theory and understand how it should move us toward action and compassion.
 Independent, peer-reviewed research has shown that Compassion’s approach to releasing children from poverty works.
 Read the research, and then learn more about our programs that are changing lives around the world!